wenqi006/SlideGraph/README.md

 Then, run features_to_graph.py to group spatially neighbouring regions with high degree of feature similarity and construct a graph based on clusters for each WSI.

-After getting graphs of all WSIs, train the classification model using
+After getting graphs of all WSIs, train the classification model (5-fold cross validation) using

 python train.py